enthought/codetools/docs/source/tut_datacontexts.rst

     >>> d2.subcontext.subcontext
     {'a': 1, 'b': 2}

-Whenever a DataContext is modified, it generates a Traits event with signature ``'items_modified'``.
-The object returned to listeners for this event is an ItemsModifiedEvent object, which has three traits:
+Whenever a DataContext object is modified, it generates a Traits event named ``items_modified``.
+The object returned to listeners for this event is an :class:`ItemsModifiedEvent` object, which has three trait attributes:

 :attr:`added`
     a list of keys which have been added to the DataContext